konstantin-lukas/grizzl.io/README.md

 `bin/e2e`.
 For UI mode to work, you might have to add this to your `~/.bashrc` first: `xhost +local:docker`.

 ## Adding Languages
-To extend the app with another language, you have to provide all translations files located at `src/dictionary` for the locale of your language.
-You also have to extend the `LANGUAGES` constant located at `src/const/i18n.ts` with the locale of your language as key and the name of your language in that language as value.
+To extend the app with another language, you have to provide all translations files located at `i18n/locales` for the locale of your language.
+You also have to extend the `locales` constant located in the `nuxt.config.ts` file.
 That's it!
 Your new language should now be available.

 ## Database
 In order to connect to the database you can use the postgres container's IP address.